tangshuang/databaxe/README.md

 Datasource id.

-**callback(data, options, params)**
+**callback(data, params, options)**

 Callback function when request successfully from backend data api, and new data is put into database.

 - data: new data from api
+- params: interpolations for url
 - options: axios options, options.method should not be 'put', 'delete', 'patch'
-- params: interpolations for url

 ```
 dbx.subscribe('myid', (data) => {